plume-lib/merging/README.md

 A **re-merge tool** is a merge tool that is run on every file, even ones for which the merge driver produced a clean merge.
 The command `git-mergetool-on-all.sh` runs a re-merge tool.
 A re-merge tool is only necessary for mergers that may re-introduce lines that were removed in a clean merge.
 The [Java imports](README-java-imports.md) merger is the only example currently.
 For most mergers (other than the Java imports merger), using them as a merge tool is adequate.

-You may wish to use a mergers in this repository as a merge tool or a re-merge tool, rather than as a merge driver.
+You may wish to use a merger in this repository as a merge tool or a re-merge tool, rather than as a merge driver.
 The reason is that `git merge-file` sometimes produces merge conflicts where `git merge` does not (even with rerere and other `git merge` functionality disabled!).